barumau/pandunia/eng/index.md

 Pandunia is simpler, more regular and easier to learn than natural world languages, like English, French, Spanish, Chinese, Russian, Arabic and Hindi.
-Learning Pandunia is equally easy for everybody.
+Learning Pandunia is equally easy for everybody!
-Its words have been borrowed from many languages on all continents and all cultures of the world.
+Its words have been borrowed from all continents and from all cultures of the world.

-The second version of Pandunia was published in September 2021.
+The final version of Pandunia will be published in 2023.
-It includes simpler grammar, more international word forms, and many new words.

 ## How to learn it?